 - Some direct-fired heaters do not need electricity to operate.

 - The heaters feature redundant safety features that allow you to operate them with minimal supervision.

 - Direct-fired heaters are not appropriate for use in tightly sealed spaces or near flammable materials because of the exhaust and fumes produced.
 The heated space must have some type of air exchange or an exterior window or door that you can open.

 - The warm air produced is not always dry.

 - You should not use direct-fired heat in spaces where materials will be affected by combustion byproducts.

-When it comes to construction drying services, the manner in which you heat or dry a space matters.
-Using the right equipment protects construction workers and its future inhabitants, prevents project delays and promotes a building’s health.
+When it comes to construction drying services, the manner in which you heat or dry space matters.
+Using the right equipment protects construction workers and their future inhabitants prevent project delays and promotes a building’s health.
 To learn which is best for your site, get in touch with Polygon to schedule a consultation.